dramforever/easyriscv/index.md

 in Machine mode.
 User mode code cannot change the value of it.

-So for example, you can stash the operating system stack pointer in `mscratch` while executing in User mode.
+So for example, you can stash the operating system stack pointer in `mscratch` before switching to User mode, and it will stay in `mscratch` untouched in User mode.
 At the top of the handler, `csrrw sp, mscratch, sp` to swap from the user stack pointer to the operating system stack pointer.

 ```
 handler: